azajay08/Libft/README.md

 We are limited to what existing functions we are allowed to use.
 The Challenge is trying to create useful functions using only a select few.
 The Libft will be used in many future projects to come, so it is important to update it with useful functions.
+This is the version that was submitted at the time.
+There has since been added functions to the libft in later projects including my own printf function.